ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 1. Dataset:
     1. To create a blank dataset, choose *New Datase*t -\> next step 2i
-    2. To use an existing dataset as template, select this dataset from the list -\> next step 2i or 2ii
+    2. To use an existing dataset as template, select this dataset from the list or by clicking *Select from table* from the provided table  -\> next step 2i or 2ii

 2. Data Structure:
-    1. Define the data structure; choose *Tabular data (new)*; to reuse an existing data structure, select *Existing tabular data structure* and select a data structure from the list-\> next step 3i
+    1. Define a new data structure: choose *Tabular data (new)* -\> next step 3i
+    2. Use an already existing data structure:
+        - of the dataset chosen in step 1ii -\> next step 4i
-    2. Use the data structure of the chosen data record (1i), choose another existing data structure, or create a new one by choosing *Tabular data (new)* -\> next step 4i
+        - or choose another existing data structure from the list or from the table by clicking *Select from table*, -\> next step 3i or 4i

 3. Metadata Structure:
     1. Use the metadata schema called *Biodiversity Exploratories Metadata